8 Minute Read

 14. Look for discounts on your rental car.

 Don’t pay full price for a car rental this summer!
 Install a coupon finder like Honey onto your web browser so it can automatically look for coupons based on the car rental website you’re on.
 You could score a savings of 5–10%!
-And don’t forget to check out Costco’s car rental deals.
-(You don’t have to be a member to take advantage of them!)
-Costco even waives the additional driver fee, which equals a savings of $13 per day.
+And it’s time to kick the clunky process of renting a car with your debit card to the curb.
+Check out how Dollar Car Rental makes renting a car with your debit card easier than ever.

 15. Keep your blinds and curtains closed during the day.